- ENG 101: College Composition

 This class will examine some favorite childhood stories and the original tales that inspired them.
 Students will evaluate the ways in which representation influences the uptake of traditional gender roles through class discussion, examination of course texts.
 Students will identify and articulate the ways in which these forms of literature contribute to reinforcing gender roles and the ways in which modern retellings are impacting this influence.
 Students will critique social institutions, organizations, and practices in relation to these media and will demonstrate an understanding of the ways in which the cultural influences in these stories alter the presentation of gender norms.

 ENG 131: The Nature of Story

-Prerequisite: None.
-Satisfies the general education Western Cultural Tradition and Cultural Diversity & International Perspectives requirements.
+Satisfies the general education requirement(s): Western Cultural Tradition and Cultural Diversity and International Perspectives

 This course is designed as a close reading of literary texts for students preparing to become English majors.
 We will explore how conventions of genre, form and style work in literature and develop a vocabulary for understanding and communicating ideas about literature.
 We will write regularly throughout the semester to practice the critical discourse expected of English majors.